 Corey is Vice President of Tulchin Research having joined the firm in March of 2010.
 He’s managed successful local and statewide public opinion research projects aimed at influencing public opinion and public policy at local, state and national levels.
-He has conducted research for a myriad of organizations that include the California Assembly Democratic Caucus, CLCV, the ACLU, The California Endowment, the National Education Association (NEA), Change to Win, Planned Parenthood, Pacific Resources Partnership, the Blue Shield California Foundation, SEIU, EQCA, and the Teamsters among others.
+He has conducted research for a myriad of organizations that include the California Assembly Democratic Caucus, CLCV, the ACLU, the Southern Poverty Law Center, the California Endowment, the National Education Association (NEA), Change to Win, Planned Parenthood, Pacific Resources Partnership, the Blue Shield California Foundation, SEIU, EQCA, and the Teamsters among others.

 Corey has a strong background in criminal and social justice reform issues as well as conducting public opinion research aimed at preserving and increasing revenues, balancing local and state budgets, and pushing progressive policy through local and state governments that help people who need it most.
 He was the lead analyst on research that has helped pass legislation that reduced the prison population in California and relaxed excessive penalties for drug possession and for non-violent criminals as well as research that has helped reform the law enforcement practices and the bail system.
 And he led public opinion research projects that led to the successful passage of Prop.
 1 (2014), the $7 billion statewide water bond at the peak of the most recent drought.